Brezovica ski resort: History

 Brezovica ski resort was established in 1954.
-The ski resort area is ideally situated on the north and northwest-facing slopes of the Sharr Mountains National Park.
-The first of five ski lifts to the resort was installed in 1979.
-The resort features 16 kilometers of ski slopes located on the north and northeast facing slopes of the Sharr Mountains.
-The resort was host to a number of international skiing events in the 1980s and 1990s but has since been developed for tourism.
+The ski resort area is ideally situated on the north and northwest-facing slopes of the Šar Mountains National Park.
+The first of five chairlifts to the resort was installed in 1979.
+The resort features 16 kilometers of ski slopes located on the north and northeast facing slopes of the Šar Mountains.

 Although Brezovica served as an alternative site for downhill skiing events of the 1984 Sarajevo Winter Olympic Games and hosted a number of International Ski Federation events in the 1980s and 1990s, the resort has not received significant infrastructure investments for more than two decades.

 The legal status of Brezovica ski resort was disputed since the 1999 Kosovo War, as both the Government of Serbia and Government of Kosovo claim that they have property rights over it.
 This resulted in lack of investments for more than two decades.

 In November 2014, the government of Kosovo signed a 410 million euros contract with French consortium led by Compagnie des Alpes, to develop Brezovica ski resort over next two decades.
 However, in June 2016, the contract was cancelled as the French consortium couldn't provide bank guaranties for the investments.

-As of 2018, the most of the tourists are coming from Kosovo and neighboring Albania.
+As of 2018, most of the tourists are coming from Serbia, Kosovo and Macedonia.

+In 2021, a corruption scandal involving the resort emerged, whereby municipal officials received large bribes in exchange for turning a blind eye to the construction of hotels and villas within an officially protected zone of the resort.
+In April 2023, a trial of 11 defendants began.
+One was subsequently granted a plea agreement and declared a cooperating witness.